-We undertake to continue our commitment to WFC’s Community Sports & Education Trust.
+We undertake to continue our commitment to Watford FC’s Community Sports & Education Trust.
 We are proud of the Trust’s work in the community and participation of our players in the delivery of projects to young people.
+The Trust is a registered charity (No. 1102239).

 CORPORATE SOCIAL RESPONSIBILITY

-Under the banner of Watford’s Community Sports & Education Trust the Club commits itself to providing a wide range of activities, events and projects for people across the spectrum of our local community.
+Under the banner of Watford FC’s Community Sports & Education Trust, the Club commits itself to providing a wide range of activities, events and projects for people across the spectrum of our local community.

 THE CONDUCT OF OUR STAFF